Do you love playing video games? Do you enjoy making money?

 Getting an internship is one of the best ways to start this career path.
 Landing this job is more about your customer service skills than your gaming skills.
 You have to be good with people and have excellent communication skills.

-15. Create & Sell Video Game Inspired Merchandise
+16. Create & Sell Video Game Inspired Merchandise

-16. Farm In-game Currency
+17. Farm In-Game Currency

 Many Massively Multiplayer Online (MMO) games have a farmable in-game currency that people who don't feel like earning their time can pay for.

-Time to grab your controller and start on your journey toward making money playing your favorite video games!
+Consider trying several different strategies at the same time.
+For example, you could try both streaming and doing game tutorials.
+Grab your controller and start on your journey toward making money by playing your favorite video games.

 Michael launched Wealth of Geeks to make personal finance fun.
 He has worked in personal finance for over 20 years, helping families reduce taxes, increase their income, and save for retirement.
 Michael is passionate about personal finance, side hustles, and all things geeky.